GoldAdventurer/CatalogLinuxServer/README.md

 ```
 sudo nano /etc/sudoers.d/grader
 ```
-And then change "ubuntu" into "grader"
+And then change "ubuntu" into "grader".
 (Note: User password expiration: sudo password -e grader)

 ### Connect with to the server after key encryption